MaherOfqi/Online-Shopping-Database-System/README.md

 - Dr. Zeyad Alshaikh

 **Team Members:**
-- Maher Ofqi
+- Maher Mohammed Ofqi
 - Ziad Alhajji
 - Faris Alzuwayr
-- Yousef Alkhraiji
+- Yousef Hamad Alkhraiji

 ## 📜 License
 This project is for educational and portfolio purposes only.